 "Finally, someone did it!
 The NS-10 woofer has been resurrected!
 Thanks Bold North for your commitment to replicating as opposed to 'improving.'
 I have total confidence in my new MS-10s!"
+Joe Zook, Renowned Mix Engineer

+Minneapolis-based MISCO, the leading US-based OEM speaker manufacturer, has answered the need with the first product in the new Bold North Audio[TM] brand - the MS10-W 7-inch (nominal) direct replacement woofer driver for NS-10 loudspeakers.

+The Goal

-Joe Zook, legendary mixing engineer Minneapolis-based MISCO, the leading US-based OEM speaker manufacturer, has answered the need with the first product in the new Bold North AudioTM brand - the MS10-W 7-inch (nominal) direct replacement woofer driver for NS-10 loudspeakers.
-The Goal MISCO's goal was not to improve upon the NS-10's mid-woofer performance but to exactly match its sound better than any manufacturer has done.
-The target was the driver used in the NS-10M StudioTM, the product iteration most often found in recording studios.
+MISCO's goal was not to improve upon the NS-10's mid-woofer performance but to exactly match its sound better than any manufacturer has done.
+The target was the driver used in the NS-10M Studio[TM], the product iteration most often found in recording studios.

 Making a drop-in driver with a white cone is easy; getting a perfect sonic signature match is very difficult.

-There have been several attempts over recent vears to replicate the sound of the NS10 driver; MIS-CO's engineers believe that none have been successful. including MISCO's own attempt several years ago.
-At the time of their previous effort to make a matching NS-10 driver, MISCO did not have the advantage of having a full set of Klippel vibrational analysis tools in-house as they are now.
+There have been several attempts over recent years to replicate the sound of the NS10 driver; MIS-CO's engineers believe that none have been successful. including MISCO's own attempt several years ago.
+At the time of their previous effort to make a matching NS-10 driver, MISCO did not have the advantage of having a full set of Klippel vibrational analysis tools inhouse as they now do.
 As is shown by the graphs on page 4, a recently introduced "drop-in replacement" by a well-respected competitor has fallen short of the goal as well.

 Early on the MISCO team realized that frequency response alone is not a perfect predictor of matching the Yamaha's sonic signature-but it is a vital first step.
-Other factors such as distortion, dispersion, and sensitivity play a significant role as well.
+Other factors such as distortion, dispersion, and sensitivity play significant roles as well.

 Fortunately, MISCO owns one of the most completely equipped loudspeaker measurement labs in North America - Warkwyn.
 Using Warkwyn's state of the art Klippel laser-based Scanning Vibrometer, and Near Field Scanner MISCO engineers were able to pinpoint those factors that make an NS-10 driver sound like it does, and choose the materials and tuning needed to match the iconic NS10 sound.

 The project started with a laser scan of the cone geometry to aid in perfectly matching the original.
 While some manufacturers have attempted to copy the NS-10 woofer using a seamless molded cone, MISCO found it necessary to use the same seamed paper cone design as the NS-10 to capture the very essence of its signature sound.
 As seamed cones with the right material properties were not readily available, MISCO opted to manufacture a paper pulp seamed cone in their Minneapolis factory.

 Based on their measurements the team built dozens of prototypes and measured them using the same advanced equipment used to measure the Yamaha.
 Ultimately, they came upon the combination of materials, alignment and manufacturing techniques that matched the NS-10 driver.
-A MISCO MS10-W project engineer hand-delivered a set of the prototype woofers to recording engineer Kevin Szymanksi at country music artist Keith Gattis's studio.
-Pioneer Town Records and Entertainment. in Nashville.
-Another pair of woofers was sent to famed Los Angeles-based recording engineer Joe Zook (U2,
+A MISCO MS10-W project engineer hand-delivered a set of the prototype woofers to Nashville mixing engineer Kevin Szymanski.
+Another pair of woofers was sent to famed Los Angeles-based mixing engineer Joe Zook (U2, Katy Perry, Weezer, Brett Dennen).

-Klippel vibrational scan of Yamaha woofer at 2kHz showing cone and surround breakup modes Katy Perry, Weezer, Brett Dennen).
+"This isn't just a white speaker, resembling the NS-10 woofer, it is exactly like a NS-10 woofer.
+I couldn't be more pleased with the result!"
+Kevin Szymanski, Producer, Mix Engineer - Nashville in need, or soon to be in need of new drivers.